davetron5000/optparse-plus/tutorial/2_bootstrap.md

 Installing RDoc documentation for methadone-1.0.0...
 ```

-Methadone comes bundled with a command-linen app that will do the bootstrapping:
+Methadone comes bundled with a command-line app that will do the bootstrapping:

 ```sh
 $ methadone --help